 As discussed before, we can use SOAP and REST based services to validate in SOAPUI.
 SoapUI user interface is designed as a simple and comfortable interface for all the users.

-To write automation scripts in SoapUI, we need to add Groovy Test step under the test suite.
+In order to write automation scripts for SoapUI, we need to add Groovy Test steps under the test suite.
 The groovy script has built-in libraries and allows us to integrate java based libraries too.
 So, it will be very helpful if you are familiar with Core Java.
 We can write complex scenarios using Groovy script and java.

 For example, consider a situation where you need a response from one test request and then pass it as an input to another request.
 To accomplish this, we could store the response data in global properties and then reuse them through the scripts.

-See the sample screenshot which shows Groovy script test step and a sample script:
+See the sample screenshot which shows the Groovy script test steps and a sample script.

 SoapUI Pro supports data driven testing.
-It lets us perform bulk insert, delete and update related testing.
-We could upload Excel/CSV format test data to perform bulk testing.
+It lets us perform bulk inserts, delete and update related testing.
+We can upload Excel/CSV format test data to perform bulk testing.

-Assertions are another key feature in SoapUI.
+Assertions are another key feature of SoapUI.
 It basically validates the response message while executing the test steps by comparing it to any part of the response message or entire message.

 For example, if we have an authentication web service which should authenticate the login credentials given by the user.
 Let’s assume the web service response is in JSON format.
-So if the authentication is done successfully means, service will return successful message to the user.
+If authentication is done effectively, service will return a successful message to the user.

 Response [